-Policy and site name not identified as an Screening discussion of location and type of site provided. individual site Allocations Policy E1: Sustainable employment Office (B1a) and Research & Development (B1b) Strategic Employment Sites Guildford Town Centre employment core Located between 400m and 5km from the Thames Basin Heaths SPA.
-Cultural Town Centre employment core No impact pathways present beyond in-combination air quality impact pathway.
+Policy and site name not identified as an Likely Significant Effects discussion of location and type of site provided. individual site Allocations Policy E1: Sustainable employment Office (B1a) and Research & Development (B1b) Strategic Employment Sites Guildford Town Centre employment core Located between 400m and 5km from the Thames Basin Heaths SPA.
+No impact pathways present beyond in-combination air quality impact pathway.
 Surrey Research Park (extended) Located between 400m and 5km from the Thames Basin Heaths SPA.
 No impact pathways present beyond in-combination air quality impact pathway.
 Guildford Business Park Located between 400m and 5km from the Thames Basin Heaths SPA.
 No impact pathways present beyond in-combination air quality impact pathway.
 London Square, Cross Lane Located between 400m and 5km from the Thames Basin Heaths SPA.
 No impact pathways present beyond in-combination air quality impact pathway.
 57 and Liongate Ladymead Located between 400m and 5km from the Thames Basin Heaths SPA.
 No impact pathways present beyond in-combination air quality impact pathway.
 The Pirbright Institute This site is located immediately adjacent to the Thames Basin Heaths SPA.
 Potential impact pathway: Air quality (alone and in - combination) Disturbance relating to construction activities and operational activities (noise and vibration, visual disturbances including lighting, and dust deposition).
-Surface water runoff Due to the close proximity of this site to the SPA, development at this location will, in accordance with Policy P5: Thames Basin Heaths Special Protected Area, need to undertake a bespoke HRA to ensure these above impact pathways can be avoided or suitably mitigated.
+Output Output Description Output Description Output Description Des Surface water runoff Due to the class proving of this site to the SDA development of this leasting will in accordance with Policy PF.
+Due to the close proximity of this site to the SPA, development at this location will, in accordance with Policy P5: Thames Basin Heaths Special Protected Area, need to undertake a bespoke HRA to ensure these above impact pathways can be avoided or suitably mitigated.
 With appropriate design and timing of works it is considered probable that this site can be delivered for its intended purpose.
 Industrial (B1c, B2 and B8) Strategic Employr Slyfield Industrial Estate Located between 400m and 5km from the Thames Basin Heaths SPA.
 No impact pathways present beyond in-combination air quality impact pathway.